Toure/LinkR/README.md

-# LinkR
+# LinkR - Link Results.
-Wrapper for shell scripts to interface with jenkins through the generation of junit status file.
+Python utility which will generate a junitxml file for the purpose of updating test results in Polarion.

 ### Usage:
 ```